lara-martin/Principles-of-AI/homeworks/project/lit-review.md

 1) To find good papers, we recommend starting with a highly relevant paper (maybe from the course website or one that was suggested to you), and either looking through the paper's Related Works section or using [Google Scholar](https://scholar.google.com/) to find papers that cite it.
 You can also use [Semantic Scholar](https://www.semanticscholar.org/) to do this as they distinguish between "Highly Influential" citations and standard citations, which could help you narrow down your search.

-2) You can also look through conference proceedings, such as [ACL Anthology](https://aclanthology.org/) or the [AAAI Digital Library](https://www.aaai.org/Library/conferences-library.php) to search through only papers that were accepted to top AI/NLP conferences.
+2) You can also look through conference proceedings, such as those listed for the Paper Presentation (e.g., [AAAI Digital Library](https://www.aaai.org/Library/conferences-library.php), [ACL Anthology (NLP)](https://aclanthology.org/), [ICLR (ML)](https://dblp.org/db/conf/iclr/index.html), [NeurIPS (ML)](https://papers.neurips.cc/), [Computer Vision Foundation Open Access Library](https://openaccess.thecvf.com/menu), [ROS (Robotics)](https://ieeexplore.ieee.org/xpl/conhome/1000393/all-proceedings), [ICRA (Robotics)](https://ieeexplore.ieee.org/xpl/conhome/1000639/all-proceedings), [RSS (Robotics)](https://www.roboticsproceedings.org/), [Interspeech (Speech)](https://www.isca-speech.org/archive/), or [ICASSP (Speech)](https://ieeexplore.ieee.org/xpl/conhome/1000002/all-proceedings)) to search through only papers that were accepted to top AI conferences.
 Doing this may help you find some "diamonds in the rough" (i.e. papers that are of high quality but do not have many citations yet by virtue of them being very new).

 3) Alternatively, you can use Google Scholar or Semantic Scholar to search by keywords.
 This might be more difficult if you are not as familiar with the jargon of the area.
 If you would like to search this way and are having trouble finding the relevant keywords, feel free to reach out to one of us!